Document Bank of Virginia

 deluge.jpg

-“At the Mercy of the Deluge” by artist Geo.
-H, Ben Johnson was published in the Richmond Planet on July 19, 1919.
-Almost nothing is known about Johnson beyond his name and the legacy of his cartoons.
-His first work showed up in the Richmond Planet in…
+“At the Mercy of the Deluge” by artist George H, Ben Johnson was published in the Richmond Planet on July 19, 1919.
+A mail carrier and an artist, he began publishing editorial cartoons in the Richmond Planet in 1918.
+His cartoons appeared weekly in…

 Tonsler_DailyProgress_1917-03-07.jpg